Machtan/BNDN-2015-1/PreHandin1/Readme.txt

 file manifest:
 Resources 	    // Resources used by "SetUp.exe"
-VisualStudio P.	// oure Visual Studio project Client.exe	// A easy to use version of oure client program.
+VisualStudio P.	// Our Visual Studio project Client.exe	    // An easy-to-use version of our client program.
-DCR-Diagram H.	// Oure interpretation of the workflow described in "Distributed healthcare process from Brazil".
+DCR-Diagram H.	// Our interpretation of the workflow described in the document "Distributed healthcare process from Brazil".
-Readme.txt	// this.
+Readme.txt	    // This readme.
-SetUp.exe	// A easy to use version of oure manager program.
+SetUp.exe	    // A easy to use version of our manager program (the program responsible for creating and initialising workflows).

 Operating instructions:
 	Setup: